abishekarun/Machine-Learing-Gladiator/README.md

 For all comparison purposes, micro avergae F1 score and macro average F1 score is used to find out the better model/algorithm.

-The Final Markdown file is [here](https://github.com/abishekarun/Machine-Learing-Gladiator/blob/master/car_evaluation.md) The resources that helped me are:
+The Final Markdown file is [here](https://github.com/abishekarun/Machine-Learing-Gladiator/blob/master/car_evaluation.md) for this project.

+The resources that helped me are:

 + [Estimate Model Accuracy in R](https://machinelearningmastery.com/how-to-estimate-model-accuracy-in-r-using-the-caret-package/)